The perfect night-time winter snack: Sugar Free Peppermint Patties made with slow-release casein protein!

 If you want a vegan or non-dairy peppermint patty, I'd say use coconut butter + mint flavoring + sweetener for the filling, and just leave out the protein.
 Vegan proteins wouldn't work well texturally, here.
 And in that case I'd choose confectioners erythritol to sweeten, since it has more body and texture than the fine stevia powder.

-These Protein Peppermint Patties would make a perfect night-time snack because of the casein protein.
+These Sugar Free Protein Peppermint Patties would make a perfect night-time snack because of the casein protein.
 Micellar casein is a slow-release protein, and is therefore generally recommended for use at night.
-Read more about it over at CutAndJacked.com.

 To get the minty flavor, I used alcohol-free peppermint extract.
-I’m always turned off by the taste of the alcohol in regular extracts in no-bake recipes.
-I came across this mint-flavored stevia as well, and I’m sure that would be great here (although I don’t know how many drops to recommend).
-Either way, though, be sure not to overdo the mint flavoring.
+I'm always turned off by the taste of the alcohol in regular extracts in no-bake recipes.
+Be sure not to overdo the mint flavoring.
 Too much can certainly ruin your recipe!
-Taste your filling once you’ve mixed it, and add by the drop if you want more peppermint flavor.
+Taste your filling once you've mixed it, and add by the drop if you want more peppermint flavor.

 I cut the circle patties using one of these circle cutters.

-These Protein Peppermint Patties are delicious and easy to make.
+These Sugar Free Peppermint Patties are delicious and easy to make.
 Give them a try!

 - Mix the casein and stevia.
 Set aside.